A Movie Star Has To Star in Black and White: Feminism

-Hollywood Representation of Women
+Hollywood representation of women

-The first, most obvious example of prejudice in Hollywood is the fact that Clara is African American, while all of the Hollywood actors that portray scenes from her life are white.
+The first, most obvious example of prejudice in Hollywood is the fact that Clara is African-American, while all of the Hollywood actors who portray scenes from her life are white.
 The story becomes a fantasy of her life as she watches privileged white people live through the struggles of her own life.
 The alienation of African Americans in society as well as Hollywood becomes evident as we travel through Clara's memories.

-Double Standards and Expectations
+Double standards and expectations

 Clara is expected to be an angelic women in society and the household.
 She is an educated writer and longs for much more.
 Social expectations say she should be a housewife that supports her husband's university goals.

 "CLARA.
 (From boat:) Ever since I was twelve I have secretly dreamed of being a writer.
-Everyone says it’s unrealistic for a Negro to want to write.
-Eddie says I’ve become shy and secretive and I can’t accept the passage of time, and that my diaries consume me and that my diaries make me a spectator watching my life like watching a Black and white movie."
+Everyone says it's unrealistic for a Negro to want to write.
+Eddie says I've become shy and secretive and I can't accept the passage of time, and that my diaries consume me and that my diaries make me a spectator watching my life like watching a Black and white movie."

 Symbols

 Locations

-In scene 1, the set is "The hospital lobby and Now, Voyager," in Scene 2 it is her "Brother’s room and Viva Zapata!," whereas in Scene 3 it is "Clara’s old room and [A Place in the Sun."
+In scene 1, the set is "The hospital lobby and Now, Voyager", in Scene 2 it is her "Brother’s room and Viva Zapata!", whereas in Scene 3 it is "Clara’s old room and A Place in the Sun".
 These movie sets are relevant, because the plots of the movies parallel Clara's story.
 Conversely, some scenes from the movies create great juxtaposition to scenes and themes in the play.
 All locations are very purposeful and directly connect to themes, motifs, and messages of the play: